 In January 1973, the U. S. Department of Transportation sent its GE U30C no. 001 to GE in North Salt Lake for some warranty repair work.
 The unit was assigned to USDOT's test track near Pueblo, Colorado.
 (Pacific News, Issue 137, March 1973, page 7)

-In 1976, GE rebuilt the former U.S. Army 65-ton center-cab locomotive no. 7176 after it had been sold as surplus to Utah Power and Light Company.
-UP&L the newly rebuilt unit to its castle Gate power plant, replacing a former D&RGW 44-ton unit.
+In November 1974, GE rebuilt the former U.S. Army 65-ton center-cab locomotive no. 7176 after it had been sold as surplus to Utah Power and Light Company.
+UP&L used the newly rebuilt unit to its Carbon Plant at Castle Gate, Utah, replacing a former D&RGW 44-ton unit.
 (Pacific News, issue 161, March 1975, page 5; January 1976, page 32)